 If you zoom into the middle the 3 stalagmites are called “The 3 dwarfs”.

-close up and personal, I want to touch it but it is not allowed.
-The olis from the human hand turns it black!
+Close up and personal, I want to touch it but it is not allowed.
+The oils from the human hand turns it black!

-When this room was discovered the researchers were scared half out of their wits!!!
+When this room was discovered the researchers were scared half out of their minds!!!
 Thinking there was a witch in there with them.
 It is just the shadow of a stalagmite formation.

 Stalactites just hanging and dripping, forever forming.

 The room of candles. this room is amazing even on the water it looks as if the wax is floating.

 Looking down the path there is a hole, it’s a river with a light at the end.

 Theses stalactites, looks like tissue paper and as almost as thin but much stronger.

 Photo with a flash, just amazing all the movement in the formations.

 I wandered away from the group and saw this.

 The light behind these stalactites is just hypnotizing, looks like a camp-fire.